Mikart Clean Room

 Atlanta, GA

-The owner commissioned a 1,500-square-foot clean room facility for the manufacturing of pharmaceutical suspensions.
-The program includes a large production room with integrated component storage, a personnel air lock (PAL), and a materials air lock (MAL).
-The air locks allow staff and materials to enter and leave the clean room without a loss of air pressure.
-Personal protection equipment (PPE) is required for entering the facility.
+The owner commissioned a 1,500-square-foot cleanroom facility for the manufacturing of pharmaceutical suspensions.
+The program includes a large production room with integrated component storage, a personnel airlock (PAL), and a material airlock (MAL).
+The airlocks allow staff and materials to enter and leave the cleanroom without losing air pressure.
+Personal protective equipment (PPE) is required for entering the facility.
 An upper-level mezzanine is provided for the exchange of HEPA filters and access to the airflow controls.

-The concept of using one large-sized clean room in lieu of several smaller rooms is relatively new in pharmaceutical lab design and is a pilot facility for Mikart.
+The concept of using one large-sized cleanroom in lieu of several smaller rooms is relatively new in pharmaceutical lab design and is a pilot facility for Mikart.
 The design allows for increased flexibility and future adaptations.
-Additional project features are:
+Additional project features include:

 • Build-up epoxy flooring